ibm-cloud-docs/databases-for-cassandra/connecting-external.md

 ### Using the self-signed certificate

-1. Download the secure connect bundle compressed file from the _Connections_ pane of the endpoint information.
+1. Download the secure connect bundle compressed file from the _Endpoints_ pane of the endpoint information.
 (You can use the Name that is provided or your own file name).
 2. Provide the path to the compressed file that contains the certificate to the CQLSH command to connect the driver or client:
 ```
 ./bin/cqlsh -u admin -p <password> -b /<path_to_secure-connect-bundle.zip>